-The plan is to take the longer route of about 2,300+ kilometres and 9 days to drive back to St Malo (France) and then catch the ferry across to the UK; finally leaving the Schengen zone.
+The plan is to take the longer route of about 2,300+ kilometres and 9 days to drive back to St Malo (France), and then catch the ferry across to the UK; finally leaving the Schengen zone.
 You can cut about 300 kilometre off this drive when taking the route across the mountain ranges.
-However, decided to be kind to Reg and driver (as I’m not on the insurance) in the winter’s snow – a mutual agreement.
+Taking the longer route to be kinder to Reg and driver (I’m not on the insurance) in the winter’s snow – a mutual agreement.

 Pozzuoli to Lake Bracciano

 With an early start and Reg laden with pre-made meals for the long journey, we said our goodbyes to the friends at the campsite.
 All staff here have been excellent!

 Roads: E45, SS675

 Tolls: €0.95 + €18.60

 Campsite: €15/night includes power and water; no wi-fi; no ablution block (owner advised this will be built but is waiting on funds)